wsbctechnicalblog/wsbctechnicalblog.github.io/content/governance-manifestos-guardrails.md

 Author: Willy-Peter Schaub
 Summary: The best way to create an engineering revolt is to enforce governance with the big stick.

 One of many challenges of pursuing a healthy DevOps mindset is finding harmony between the need for organizational governance and autonomous engineering teams.
 Merriam-Webster defines **Governance** as “_the act or process of governing or overseeing the control and direction of something_”.
 It comes in many forms such as architecture, infrastructure, development, security, operations, bureaucracy, and legislation.
-A healthy portion of governance raises quality and trust, but tends to stifle autonomy and innovation.
+A healthy portion of governance raises quality and trust but tends to stifle autonomy and innovation.
 Rules are rules!

 ![Governance](/images/governance-manifestos-guardrails-5.png)